infrasonar/toolkit/README.md

 ## VMware guests

 Generate YAML (or JSON) with VMware Guests which are found on ESX or vCenter but wherefore no asset with the `vmwareguest` collector is found.
 This YAML can then be used to install the VMware Guest collector with a single command.
+The default is to use the VCenter.
+For ESX the `-c esx` argument.

 Example:  _(in the example below, 123 is a container Id)_